This post may contain affiliate links. Read our disclosure policy.

 I’ll jump right in and give you tips and tricks for making each step of these rolls perfectly.

 The key secret to making the strawberry cream cheese icing is to mix the frosting well.
 We just add everything into a bowl and mix with a hand mixer.
 At first the ingredients will be very dry and you may be tempted to add cream or butter.
 But the strawberries will start juicing (the sugar pulls out the juice) making a beautifully colored pink glaze that you can top your rolls with.

 So just be patient and keep mixing.
 If after a few minutes it still isn’t spreadable, add a tablespoon of cream.

-We prefer baking the rolls the day we make them.
+We prefer baking the strawberry rolls the day we make them.
 Because they have fresh fruit, that fruit can sometimes get mushy if you let them sit.

-However, you can make the sweet rolls and get them to the point of the second rise (when they are rolled out, cut up and put in the pan).
+However, you can make the sweet rolls and get them to the point of the second rise (when they are rolled out, cut up and put in the baking dish).
 Cover and refrigerate until morning.
 The morning you want to bake them, pull them out of the refrigerator.
 They may have doubled in size in the fridge overnight.
 If they have, let them sit for 30 minutes to get the chill off, then bake.

 If they did not rise in the fridge overnight, allow them to rise at room temperature.
 Plan about at least an hour for this.
 Then pour on the cream and let them bake.

 Love cinnamon?
 Sprinkle a teaspoon of cinnamon over the strawberries before roll up the dough.
 It adds a hint of spice and is great during the holiday season.